Grahp/Website/pages/Steno.md

 permalink: steno
 title: Steno
 ---
 [[Home|I]]'m no longer actively involved in Steno, so this is more of an archive.
-I plan on returning here and better organizing what I have learned over my time with steno.
+I plan on returning here and organizing my thoughts at some point.

-I spent about 9 months working on [[Steno Glossary#Theory|theories]], and learned a lot from that that I'd like to share at some point.
+I spent about 9 months working on [[Steno Glossary#Theory|theories]], and learned a lot from that I'd like to share at some point.

 For now, here are some random pages: